 B-36 Crash Hike is a 2.3 mile lightly trafficked loop trail located near El Paso, Texas that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from September until May.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Hike to the 1953 B-36D crash site From the parking area, climb the road to the water tank.
 Follow the trail east from the tank and up hill.
 The trail will turn right around the arroyo, then right again and downhill.
 When the trail turns left, look for a large rock on the right (west) of the trail.
 This is waypoint W-1 (N 31.80579 W 106.49340).
 Turn left (east) and follow the arroyo up.
 When the arroyo splits, follow the left side.
 You will return down the right side.
 See photo one.
 The red trail is up.
 The blue trail is down.
 The yellow circles are rock out-crops used as markers.
 The major wreckage is at the south (right) rock outcrop at N 31.80662 W 106.48733.

 I had fun doing it my first time it's a great challenge

 it was really fun.
 Especially with the nice chilly 6am weather.
 Trail is pretty easy not too hard.